Roy Hall (racing driver): Personal life

 Born to a poor family in Dawsonville, Georgia, Roy Hall was described as "obscenely handsome and absurdly cocky".
 Roy Hall had a theory on life: "When it's time to go, I'll go.
 Until then, I have nothing to lose."
 Hall became involved in the moonshine trade at an early age, dropping out of school at age 10 and relocating to Atlanta with an uncle, where he assisted his cousin, Raymond Parks, in running a numbers game ("the bug") and, soon afterward, running moonshine.
 Rum-running would land Hall in prison repeatedly; later bank robbery would see him jailed for three years from 1946 to 1949; occasionally to escape the pursuit of the law Hall would compete in races under an assumed name.

 Racing career

 Hall's racing skills were honed through his prowess at moonshine-running in the hills of northern Georgia; a mechanic described Hall's driving style as "...[not knowing] what a brake was".
 His first major stock car race was at Lakewood Speedway near Atlanta, Georgia on November 11, 1938; he was credited with a fifth-place finish.
 He would go on to dominate the 1939 racing season, being credited with the "national championship", which was at the time essentially an honorary title; he won races at the Daytona Beach Road Course in 1939, then again in 1940, setting a race record speed of 76.53 mph; Hall used a unique driving style that saw Hall driving on two wheels through the course's turns.
-Hall would win the 1941 national stock car championship following the death of teammate Lloyd Seay.
+Hall would win the 1941 national stock car championship following the death of teammate Lloyd Seay, another cousin.